opulo-inc/docs/content/en/openpnp/calibration/mm-per-pixel/index.md

 10. Then click the `Measure` button.
   {{< container-image path="images/click-measure-button.png" alt="Click the measure button" >}}

-11. A box with drag handles will appear in the camera viewfinder.
+11. A box with drag handles will appear in the camera view.
 Drag the box so that it lines up with the lines on the datum board; they are exactly 5mm x 5mm.
 Make sure that you are aligning the bounding box with the **center** of the lines as shown in the image below.
-  {{< container-image path="images/Screen Shot 2022-05-19 at 12.30.48 PM.png" alt="Drag the box to the center of the outline square on the datumn board." >}}
+  {{< container-image path="images/Screen Shot 2022-05-19 at 12.30.48 PM.png" alt="Drag the box to the center of the outline square on the datum board." >}}

 12. Once you have it perfectly outlined, click `Confirm`.
 The new calibration numbers will populate the Units per Pixel fields.
 They should be relatively close to the default values.
   {{< container-image path="images/confirm-pixel-per-mm.png" alt="Confirm the test" >}}

-13. Click `Apply` to save the changes to your calibration.
+13. Click `Apply` to save the changes.
   {{< container-image path="images/apply-pixel-per-mm-settings.png" alt="Apply the new settings" >}}

 14. To confirm, drag the reticle on the top camera view to move the machine.
 The camera center should move exactly where you tell it to.
 If it's inaccurate, try doing the calibration again or tweaking the values in the fields.

 ## Bottom Camera Calibration

-15. Put an N24 nozzle on the CP40 Holder.
+15. Install an N24 nozzle on the left tool head.
   {{< container-image path="images/n24-nozzle-attached.png" alt="Install a N24 nozzle" >}}

 16. Click on the `Machine Setup` tab in the top right pane.